Vel-San/wbmbot_v2/README.md

 ### Run

 If running for the first time, use `-it` to setup your config, if you already have the config ready in the correct directory, use `-d`

+If you want to send emails as well to yourself as notifications, please add `-e "EMAIL_PASSWORD=<password>"` to the command

 ```bash
 docker run -it \
     -v /PATH_HERE/offline_viewings:/home/offline_viewings \